Trevor12515/Pawn-IRC-Bot/README.md

 SA-MP Lookup Bot
 ==========

+--I DID NOT MAKE THIS BOT, I'M JUST PROVIDING UPDATES TO IT.

 This lookup bot is a simple IRC bot using Incognitos IRC plugin, it can perform SA-MP wiki lookups.
 It uses an API I run on my website to get its information.